all-of-us/raw-data-repository/rest-api/README.md

 project and then click on "datastore" in the left hand navigation bar.

 ### Running the tests against the local appserver

-Make sure that the dev appserver is running, then from the rest-api directory run:
+Start the dev appserver, then from the rest-api directory run:

 ```Shell
 test/run_tests.sh -g $sdk_dir
 ```

 This will run both the unit tests and the client tests.
-See below if what you want to do is to run

 If you want to be super slick, and have the tests run every time you change a source file, you can do this.